Introduction to the College

 - American Cultures

-- Completion of degree in four semesters, not including summer session
+- Completion of degree in four or eight semesters, not including summer session

 The undergraduate breadth requirements provide Berkeley students with a rich and varied educational experience outside of their major program.
 As the foundation of a liberal arts education, breadth courses give students a view into the intellectual life of the University while introducing them to a multitude of perspectives and approaches to research and scholarship.
 Engaging students in new disciplines and with peers from other majors, the breadth experience strengthens interdisciplinary connections and context that prepares Berkeley graduates to understand and solve the complex issues of their day.